 Dear SHI Students and Families,

-Describing the intellectual perspective that shaped his work, the seventeenth-century philosopher Benedict Spinoza remarked: “I have labored carefully, not to mock, lament, or execrate, but to understand human actions.”
+When describing the goals that shaped his work, the seventeenth-century philosopher Benedict Spinoza remarked: “I have labored carefully, not to mock, lament, or execrate, but to understand human actions.”
 This project—to understand human actions in the fullness of their origins, progress, and consequences and to comprehend the dynamic world of ideas and sensibilities that inspires and is inspired by them—lies at the heart of the Humanities.
 It is a project that draws on many disciplines and many forms of human expression: from historical documents to religious and philosophical writings to literature to works of art and performances.
-Its sources and its questions lead Humanistic inquiry to place particular emphasis on skills of analysis, interpretation, and criticism.
+Its sources and its questions lead Humanistic inquiry to place particular emphasis on skills of analysis, interpretation, imagination, and criticism.
 It teaches us how to observe and interpret small details to gain larger insights, to see the variety that exists within categories and generalities, and how to trace ideas and actions back to their origins.
-It cultivates our awareness of the multiplicity of factors and forces that shape the actions and beliefs of an individual or group through time.
-Most of all, it strengthens the capacity of our imaginations to enter into the lives and thoughts of others so as to understand more fully, subtly, and sympathetically “what makes them tick”, a capacity that ultimately helps us be and do better in every aspect of our lives.
+It cultivates our awareness of the many factors and forces that shape the actions and beliefs of an individual or group through time.
+Most of all, it strengthens our capacity to enter into the lives and thoughts of others so as to understand more fully, subtly, and sympathetically “what makes them tick”, a capacity that ultimately helps us be and do better in every aspect of our lives.